tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 #### Player 3D reference
 Once in the 2D level, we want to **turn off** the 3D player, so we need a reference to it.
-We could add a `export` reference to the player, but we would have to set all the references **manually**, which would be quite cumbersome if we had a lot of 2D platforming sections.
+We could add an `export` reference to the player, but we would have to set all the references **manually**, which would be quite cumbersome if we had a lot of 2D platforming sections.
 In this case, we can easily get the reference to the 3D player once it **collides** with the `Area3D`.

 In the `player_controller_3d.gd` script:
 1. **Add** the line `class_name PlayerController3D` as the first line of the script